-Some of the towers in Corvin Castle (the Capistrano Tower, the Deserted Tower and the Drummers’ Tower) were used as prisons.
+People used some of the towers in Corvin Castle (the Capistrano Tower, the Deserted Tower, and the Drummers’ Tower) as prisons.

-The Buzdugan Tower was solely built for defensive purposes and it has its exterior decorated with geometric motifs.
+Builders solely constructed the Buzdugan Tower for defensive purposes, and they decorated its exterior with geometric motifs.

 When John Hunyadi died in 1456, the Hunyad castle’s construction stopped.
 Only in the 17th-century new addition were made.
 The castle we see today is a restoration of what modern architects thought a Gothic castle looks like.

 Corvin Castle was featured in video games, movies and tv shows.
 Apparently Age of Empires II HD The Forgotten features it as the wonder of the Magyar civilization.

 How to get to Corvin Castle in Hunedoara, Romania

 The Corvin Castle is right in the city of Hunedoara, about 1,5 km from the train station.
 There is also a bus station, connecting the city to Deva, Timişoara and Bucharest.
 Trains connections are to Braşov, Sibiu or Arad.